jrampono/az-aas-paas-automation/README.md

 i) Process Cube.\
 j) Remove Analysis Services User and Login from SQL Server.\
 j) Remove entries from SQL Server Firewall.\

+## Additional Considerations / Potential Enhancements
+- Move from Service Principal to MSI to update datasource within Azure Analysis Services database.
+This is currently set to use the Service Principal but it may be possible to move this to the MSI. \
+- Add logic to auto-whitelist the Function App IP in the Azure Analysis Services instance.
+Currently function applies auto-white-listing functionalty to the Azure SQL Server instance but not the Azure Analysis Services instance.\

 ## Instructions
 These instructions assume that you already have an existing Azure Function App Created.